noctoldev/ghostpulse/README.md

 - ---
 note: this has not been tested, fairly sure it works but needs recieving script which can be made in python.
 1 detection on vt as of feb24th. compiled with cargo build --release --target x86_64-pc-windows-gnu

+i am the first person to make a malware like this, audio based data transfer has been done plenty of times but in a malware has not. - NOCTOL mar9 2025